veracity/veracity-documentation/sections/dataplatform/storage/files.md

 ## Ingest metadata to existing file or folder

-Use sas-token from Step 2 for uploading files
-Use DataLakeFileClient to set metadata during upload or later.
+Use sas-token uri from Step 2 and use DataLakeFileClient to set metadata during upload or later.

 ```csharp